 'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

-Seated at the Oval Office on Wednesday, flanked by his vice president and secretary of homeland security, President Trump walked back an administration practice that has separated more than 2,300 children from their parents along the border.
+Seated in the Oval Office on Wednesday, flanked by his vice president and secretary of homeland security, President Trump walked back an administration practice that has separated more than 2,300 children from their parents along the border.

 Earlier in the day, several major U.S. airlines had made their positions on the most controversial facet of Trump's "zero-tolerance" policy abundantly clear: "We want no part of it."